 At the roofs, we had some snacks and talked about Selichot.
-Different streams in Judaism begin to recite the Selichot at different dates.
+Different streams in Judaism begin to recite the Selichot at other dates.
 For example, Sephardi Jews begin to recite the Selichot prayers at the start of the Jewish month of Elul, while Ashkenazim begin only on Saturday night preceding Rosh Hashanah.
 And this is only the general rule of thumb.
 There are exceptions.
-Moreover, there are additional differences.
+Moreover, there are other differences.
 For example, Sephardi Jews use the same Selichot prayers, and Ashkenazim recite different Selichot every night.

-The tradition of reciting the prayers late at night emerged out of a belief that God is more merciful during those hours.
+The tradition of reciting the prayers late at night emerged from believing that God is more merciful during those hours.
 But some believe that the reason is more practical.
-During the day people had to work, and the only remaining time was the night.
+During the day, people had to work, and the only remaining time was the night.

 From the roofs, we moved dipper into the Jewish quarter.

 We reached Hurva square and talked about the Hurva synagogue.
-As you can see it’s probably around 23:30 and the Jewish quarter is packed with people.
-There are street performers and all restaurants and stores are still open.
-Some of them are even open 24h.
+As you can see, it is around 23:30, and the Jewish quarter is packed with people.
+There are street performers, and all restaurants and stores are still open.
+Some of them are even open during the whole night.

 Then we went into Batei Mahse Square and talked about more recent history.
 Specifically about the history of Batei Mahse and the Six-Day War (war with Jordan over Jerusalem).

-From Batei Mahse Square, we moved in the direction of the main attraction of this tour, the Western Wall.
+From Batei Mahse Square, we moved toward the main attraction of this tour, the Western Wall.

 The later it is, the more people there are at the Kotel.
-We were told that the peak is around 4-5 am.
+We were told the peak is around 4-5 in the morning.

-When walking to the Western Wall, you have to pass a security check.
-Since there were a lot of people, the line took us about 20 min.
+You have to pass a security check when walking to the Western Wall.
+Since there were many people, the line took us about 20 minutes.

-After about 5 min, during which I was trying to get to the Wall, I understood that 20 min wouldn’t be enough.
-Due to the masses of people, 10 min for one way wasn’t enough.
+After about 5 minutes of trying to get to the wall, I understood that 20 minutes would not be enough.
+Due to the masses of people, 10 min for one way was not enough.
 And so I made my way back.